 10. Buy bus tickets early and consider taking Bus Sur to the park entrance

-You can buy bus tickets at the bus station the day before you leave.
-There is a 7am bus and an 11am bus and it is recommended to take the early bus because the catamaran from Pudeto -> Paine Grande fills up.
+You can buy bus tickets at the bus station in Puerto Natales the day before you leave.
+There is a 7am bus and an 11am bus and it is recommended to take the early bus because the catamaran from Pudeto to Paine Grande fills up.

-BJ buses were very slow and many buses passed us on the way to the park, it was stressful since we didn't want to miss the catamaran sailing from Pudeto to Paine Grande, and we made it with just 10 minutes to spare.
-We would have missed the boat because the line got too long.
-Those left behind had to wait an extra few hours.
+BJ buses were very slow and many buses passed us on the way to the park.
+It was stressful, since we didn't want to miss the catamaran sailing from Pudeto to Paine Grande.
+The lineup to the catamaran was long and we almost didn't make it on.
+Unfortunately, those left behind had to choose to either wait a few hours for the next boat or hike an additional 5 hours.

 11. Arrive 15 minutes early for your bus from Puerto Natales to Torres Del Paine.